xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     ...
 }
 ```
 The test passes.
 So far we unit-tested the domain entities behaviour.
 Let's add an integration tests for the entity mapping into database tables.
-Create a new class library project for integration tests, and follow this [tutorial](https://github.com/xhafan/coreddd/wiki/Persistence-tests) to add CoreDdd support for entity persistence tests.
-Use the NHibernate configurator created in legacy application by the previous [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET), use the SQL scripts above to create a test database.
+Create a new .NET Standard class library project for integration tests, manually multi-target .NET 4 and .NET Core 2.1 in csproj file (`<TargetFrameworks>net40;netcoreapp2.1</TargetFrameworks>`) and follow this [tutorial](https://github.com/xhafan/coreddd/wiki/Persistence-tests) to add CoreDdd support for entity persistence tests.
+Use the NHibernate configurator created in the steps above and use the SQL scripts above to create a test database.
 The persistence test for `Ship` class will look like this:
 ```c#
 [TestFixture]
 public class when_persisting_ship